 What are the living conditions like?

-You will most likely be staying at Hotel Lemon Tree with your team, interns, and the Site Coordinators in Kathmandu.
+You will most likely be staying at Hotel Lemon Tree with your team, interns, and the site coordinators in Kathmandu.
 There are showers with hot water, twin beds, US capable outlets, wifi, and a lobby.
-Volunteers will most likely be staying in hotels in Chitwan where beds, pillows are provided.
 Some hotels provide towels, and others do not, so please bring your own towel.
-There may be air conditioning and slow but moderate WiFi available.
+There may be air conditioning and slow, but moderate, WiFi available.

 What is the weather like?